This package is currently closed.

-Optional Excursion: This afternoon, take advantage of an optional excursion to the Museum of Ephesus, St. John's Basilica and Sirince.
-This optional excursion can only be purchased locally ($45 per person).
+Optional Excursion (purchased locally): Museum of Ephesus, St. John's Basilica and Sirince, $45.
+This afternoon, take advantage of an optional excursion to the Museum of Ephesus, St. John's Basilica and Sirince.

 Day 4: Kusadasi, Pergamon, Troy & Canakkale.
 This morning, visit Pergamon, the capital of a powerful kingdom during the Hellenistic period in the first century.
 Visit the ruins of the Red Basilica, a temple built by Roman architects in the 2nd century AD utilizing red brick on a massive scale and incorporating a number of unique water features.
 It is believed that the temple was originally used for the worship of Egyptian gods and may have been used to simulate the flooding of Nile.
 It was later converted into a Christian church by the Byzantines and finally a mosque by the Turks.